Is Surrogacy Legal in the State of Nevada?

 Is Surrogacy Legal in Nevada?

-• Nevada expressly recognizes and enforces gestational carrier agreements when statutory requirements are satisfied, including a written agreement and appropriate legal representation for the parties.
+• Gestational carrier agreements are expressly recognized and enforceable when they meet statutory formalities, including a written contract executed before embryo transfer and independent legal representation for the parties.